Type of state

-Prime Minister: Tuilaepa Aiono Sailele Malielegaoi (since 1998)
+Tuilaepa Aiono Sailele Malielegaoi (since 1998).

 98% of Samoans are Christian.
 However they also observe the traditional philosophy founded on the relationship between beings (vafealoa’i) and respect (fa’aaloalo).

-Geography: Samoa is made up of two main islands (Savai’i and ‘Upolu) and eight islets.
+Samoa is made up of two main islands (Savai’i and ‘Upolu) and eight islets.
 Samoa covers 2,934 km² and has an Exclusive Economic Zone of 120,000 km².

-Economy: The GDP of Samoa was estimated to be US$ 1.03 billion (approximately € 760 billion), or US$ 5 450 per capita in 2007.
+In 2010, the GDP of Samoa, a former LDC (Least Developed Country) was estimated to be US$ 612.1 million, or US$ 3, 943 per capita.
 60% of the economy is based on manufacturing, 30% on services, and 10% on agriculture.
 Two thirds of the population work in agriculture, which accounts for 90% of exports.
 Export products are mainly tropical fruits (coconut, bananas etc…) and cocoa beans and taro.
-The services sector is essentially based on tourism.
+The services sector is essentially based on tourism, with nearly 121 000 visitors in 2011.
 Foreign investment, particularly in the hotel sector, is also important for the economy.

-Foreign Affairs: Samoa has no armed forces.
+Samoa has no armed forces.
 The country has agreements with New Zealand and Australia stating that if Samoa’s security is breached, it will be protected by New Zealand and Australian forces.
 The Samoan Police have a maritime patrol boat at its disposal which is used for surveillance of fisheries and to combat smuggling.